wchenausky/Code-Refactor/README.md

 1. I noticed the "Search Engine Optimization" line did not have an id
 2. Add the id to navigate to the "search Engine Optimizaion" section.

-## Add Class In HTML to Search Engine Optimization
+## Add Class Tag And Change Exiting Class Tag In HTML To Help Consoliate CSS Properties
-1. Add class="services"
+1. Add class tag class=service to search engine opimization
+2. Change class tag online-rputation-managment to class=services
+3. Change class tag social-media-marketing to class=services

 ## Combining CSS Propertirs For The Class For Services
 1. Combine the class for search-engine-optimization, online-reputation-managment, social-media-marketin to be all inclusive to the class .services